maelle/simplymaelle/content/post/2021-07-13-code-detective/index.md

 ## Beyond browsing files, `browser()`

 Reading code and imagining what it does only goes so long.
 You can edit the code and see whether, from the outside, it does what you want it to.
-Sometimes you might also make do with print-debugging i.e. for instance writing `print("coucou !")` to check a part of the code was run, or `print(class(x))` to check an assumption about a thing.
+Sometimes you might also make do with print-debugging i.e. for instance writing `print("coucou !")` to check whether a part of the code was run, or `print(class(x))` to check an assumption about a thing.
 Sometimes print-debugging is the only technique you might be able to use if [non-interactive debugging](https://adv-r.hadley.nz/debugging.html#print-debugging).
 It can also be perfect to know where a loop breaks which motivated the tweet below by Sharla Gelfand:

 {{< tweet 1382090144229044226 >}}